MarcSerraPeralta/homelab/GLOSSARY.md

 ```
 ip route show
 ```
-see section _IP routing, routing tbales, CIDR_ for more information of the output.
+see section _IP routing, routing tables, CIDR_ for more information of the output.

 ### NAT transversal